2014 Teaching Academy Summer Institute

-The theme of this year’s TASI is Teaching to Engage a New Generation of Learners.
 Throughout the week, we will expand our reach beyond the campus boundaries to discuss evidence-based principles of teaching and learning that can support innovative education designs that are relevant to our learners.
 The week will provide a platform to innovate and transform learning within your classroom through a combination of interactive sessions, panel discussions, one-on-one consultations with experts, and individual work time.
 Topics include addressing the achievement gap; teaching complex ideas, incorporating service learning into courses, and designing assessments to capture relevant outcomes.
 During project work time, there will also be a number of short workshops on specific classroom concerns that participants may choose to attend.

 The TASI facilitators ask that you 1) attend all sessions over the four day immersion, 2) work on a course that you are scheduled to teach within the next 2 years, and 3) have at least one faculty/staff member as part of your team attending TASI.

 Interested persons are invited to submit an application (maximum 2 pages) describing: